 So you're using dozens of unique, complex, tough-to-remember passwords when logging into all your work software.
 This raises an entirely new issue: How can you quickly and easily sign in when you have to take the time to recall and type out a lengthy string of symbols every time?
 The answer is a good password management tool.

-We've ranked the top options in our extensive guide to password managers: LastPass is the top pick for, thanks to great features and pricing, plus a handy browser plugin.
-Other great options include 1Password, for control and ease of use, as well as Dashlane, which includes a unique perks like the ability to auto-save receipts.
+We’ve ranked the top options in our extensive guide to password managers.
+Our top pick is NordPass, thanks to great features and pricing, plus a handy browser plugin.
+However, it’s important to review all the providers on offer before you buy.

 Local Storage Option | Two-Factor Authentication | Failsafe Function | Password Generator Function A password manager can create secure, complex passwords for you.
 You won't need to remember them yourself. | Help Instructions | Email Support | Live Chat Support | Phone Support | Business Plan? | Business Price Cheapest available business plan | Click to Try | ||